-THE PROBLEM: Current IT standards, standard setting and certification processes have one or more of the following shortcomings:
+Current highest-assurance IT security standards, standard setting and certification processes – such as Common Criteria and FIPS – have one or more of the following shortcomings:

 - do not certify any complete end-2-end computing experience and device service and lifecycle, but just parts of devices, server-side service stacks or components;